-In the past business year Jubii Europe further proceeded with the execution of the liquidation plan as decided and communicated in December 2008.
-Accordingly, Jubii Europe N.V. continued to move forward with the winding up of the remaining companies which are Jubii Europe N.V., the German subsidiary Jubii Europe GmbH and the Swedish subsidiary Yarps Network Services AB.
+In the past financial year Jubii Europe proceeded with the execution of the liquidation plan as decided and communicated in December 2008.
+Accordingly, Jubii Europe continued to move forward with the winding up of the remaining companies which are Jubii Europe N.V., the German subsidiary Jubii Europe GmbH i.L. and the Swedish subsidiary Yarps Network Services AB i.L.